Experience-Monks/webgl2-core-extensions/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-This module contains a list of extensions that have been promoted to core in WebGL2.
+This module provides an array of extension names that have been promoted to core in WebGL2.

 ```js
 var core = require('webgl2-core-extensions')